symfony/symfony-docs/reference/twig_reference.rst

 Accepts any data that can be serialized by the :doc:`Serializer component </serializer>` and returns a serialized string in the specified ``format``.

+Use the :ref:`normalize filter <reference-twig-filter-normalize>` instead when the consumer expects arrays or scalar values and encodes the value itself.

 For example::